 The lion, ‘Mohawk’ 13 years of age met his demise while he on the verge of establishing his own territory after being ousted out from its family by another male lion named Dick and wasn’t quite lucky as the park’s other four prides had already occupied territories in the park forcing him to look elsewhere.

-As a proof of Kenya’s commitment to zero tolerance for poaching and trade in illegal ivory; Kenya is set to destroy 120 tonnes of ivory.
+As proof of her commitment to zero tolerance for poaching and in the trade in illegal ivory; Kenya is set to destroy 120 tonnes of ivory.
 This has been termed as the biggest stockpile to be ever burnt by any country in the world.
-Continue reading “KENYA TO TORCH LARGEST IVORY STOCKPILE”

 With a lot of calls and pleas to end the illegal trade in rhino horns and elephant tusk there are a number of African wildlife species that staring extinction in the face ready to be wiped out by it if nothing is done.